SikuliX/SikuliX-Docs/src/main/resources/docs/source/scripting.rst

 		dragDrop(source_image, target_image)
 		# time for complete dragDrop: about 4 seconds + search times

+	**Be aware** The given values are only valid for the next following action.
+	The inner timing will be reset to the defaults after the action's completion.

 .. py:attribute:: Settings.ClickDelay

 	 Specify a delay between the mouse down and up in seconds as 0.nnn.
 This